Click to Donate

 In collaboration with the next generation of Bay Area Musicians, Betty’s songs converge past & present through their exploration of race, identity, and what it means to be American.

-Principle photography for SIGN MY NAME TO FREEDOM is complete!
-That means, ninety five percent of the real-life footage of Betty, her family members, and the Bay Area musicians that she worked with has already been recorded.
-Now we need your help to bring Betty's backstory to life through re-enactments, archival footage and the magic of editing!
+SIGN MY NAME TO FREEDOM is currently deep in the edit phase, weaving together themes of Betty’s story with our award-winning editor Kevin Jones and editorial team.
+While 95% of the real-life footage of Betty, her family members, and the Bay Area musicians that she worked with has already been filmed, we need your help to bring Betty's backstory to life through dramatic re-enactments, archival footage and the magic of editing

-We've raised significant funding to get us through shooting and the early stages of editing through a mix of grants & donations from folks like The Berkeley Film Foundation, Rosie the Riveter Trust, California Humanities, Bay Area Video Coalition, Ms. Foundation for Women, & the International Brotherhood of Boilermakers.
-We have also received support from private individuals like yourself.
-But we need your help to get the film 100 percent finished and out into the world.
+We are incredibly grateful for the significant funding we have raised up until now, through a mix of grants and private donations from organizations like The Berkeley Film Foundation, Rosie the Riveter Trust, California Humanities, Bay Area Video Coalition, Ms. Foundation for Women, & the International Brotherhood of Boilermakers, and private individuals like yourself.

-• Pay for the first dramatic re-enactments for key moments in Betty’s life that were never documented with photos or film.
-These funds will cover actors, sets and hiring crew.
+• The first dramatic re-enactments for key moments in Betty’s life that were never documented with photos or film; actors, sets and hiring crew.

-• Restore and remaster Betty’s music so we can release an album of her unreleased songs along with our documentary.
+• Restoring and remastering Betty’s music so we can release an album of her unreleased songs along with our documentary.

-• Pay a fair wage to a post-production team of young working professionals.
+• Paying a fair wage to a post-production team of working professionals.

-Thank you for making this film possible!
-We are grateful for any amount you can contribute!
-Your support makes you more than just a donor, it makes you a partner helping Betty realize her dream of to see her story on screen and her lost music into the world.
+Thank you for making this film possible — we are grateful for any amount you can contribute!
+Your support makes you more than just a donor, it makes you a partner helping Betty realize her dream to see her story on screen and her lost music into the world.

 YOUR DONATION IS TAX-DEDUCTIBLE!

-Your donation to this film is tax-deductible!
-Sign My Name To Freedom is a fiscally sponsored project of the International Documentary Association (IDA), a 501(c)(3) nonprofit organization.
+Sign My Name To Freedom is a fiscally-sponsored project of the International Documentary Association (IDA), a 501(c)(3) nonprofit organization.
 Contributions in support of Sign My Name To Freedom are payable to IDA and are tax-deductible, less the value of any goods or services received, as allowed by law.
 The value of goods and services offered is noted under each donation level.
 If you would like to deduct the entire donation, decline the incentive at checkout.

 HOW TO DONATE BY CHECK